Mark-Tomlinson/markup-by-attribute-for-woocommerce/readme.txt

 Note that steps 1, 3 and 4 below are standard WooCommerce Variable Product stuff.
 Step 2 is about the only **process change** you need to be concerned with.
 We've italicized some of the *outcome changes* you will notice in the other steps.

-1. Create global attributes and terms, if you haven't already.
+1. Create global attributes and terms, if you haven’t already.
+Global attributes are created on the `Products` >> `Attributes` page.
+(Markup by Attribute is not intended for attributes created on individual product admin pages, and will not work on those).
     * For instance, the attribute 'size' may include the terms 'X-Small',  'Small', 'Medium', 'Large', and 'X-Large'.
     * The attribute 'color' may include the terms 'Orange', 'Red', 'Violet', 'Blue', 'Green', and 'Yellow'.